jeff-adkisson/swe-3643-fall-2024/homework/homework-1.md

 #### Clone Your Repo Again using the `git` Command Line Tool

-Sometimes we forget to commit everything.
-One simple way to verify everything you wanted to commit is present is to make a new clone of your GitHub repo, then see if everything still works.
+Sometimes, we forget to commit to everything.
+When something is missing, it will likely not compile (routinely called "breaking the build").
+One simple way to verify everything you wanted to commit is present in GitHub is to make a second clone of your GitHub repo, then use it to verify everything still works.
 You can delete the new clone when finished.
 This is an excellent way to ensure the work you share on GitHub will compile and execute properly for the next person who clones your code (such as your instructor at the end of the semester).
-These steps will also demonstrate how to use the command line (Terminal) to clone your work.
-This is good practice so you learn how to use `git` without a GUI helper like GitHub Desktop.
-GUI tools are very helpful, but you also need to learn to confidently use the command line.
+The following steps also demonstrate how to use the command line (Terminal/Command Prompt) to clone your work.
+This is good practice so you learn how to use `git` without a GUI helper like GitHub Desktop or your IDE.
+GUI tools are very helpful, but you must also learn to confidently use the command line to be an expert software engineer.

 1. Visit your `homework` GitHub repository and copy the **HTTPS** URL of the repository.
 Click the **Code** button to open the dialog showing the link:
    ![image-20240823101830849](homework-1-assets/image-20240823101830849.png)